Visitor management is a vital component of your workplace's efficiency and security.

 Conclusion – Get Them Together

-Real-time reception notifications connecting visitors with the appropriate host is vital to getting business done.
+Real-time reception notifications connecting visitors with the appropriate host are vital to getting business done.
 You want your visitors to feel welcomed, and to leave with the impression that your office has its act together.
 Contacting their host quickly and efficiently allows everyone to get on with the important job of accomplishing the purpose of their visit.

-Visitor Management Step 5: Checking Out
+Visitor Management Step 5: Visitor Check Out

-Your visitor has arrived, been greeted, signed in and has been connected with the appropriate host.
+Your visitor has arrived, been greeted, signed in, and has been connected with the appropriate host.
 When their business at your workplace is complete, what happens?
 Does your guest just walk out the door?
 Or is your visitor required to check out?

 Throughout this series, we’ve been exploring the various steps to a good visitor management system and explaining why some easily overlooked steps and processes can important.
 Perhaps the most overlooked step of visitor management is visitor checkout.
 Unless you run a medical office or are in the hotel business, most organizations don’t focus on guests checking out; guests just leave.
 However, there is one very compelling reason to have guests check out: security.